Ari-Jackson/final-frontend-fe/README.md

 Coming soon...

 ##  Technologies Used
-The Table Potluck App leverages the following technologies and frameworks:
+The Shelf leverages the following technologies and frameworks:

 - React.js
 - React Router